CRIStAL-SPEED/hackathon-09-2021/Challenge2/README.md

 https://github.com/ultralytics/yolov5

 It will be better to create a new Python environment to train the object detection model.
 Duo to the fact that sometimes the new Python packages will lead to dependency conflicts.
-The following commands show how to use Python environment:
+The following commands show how to use Python environment in Anaconda:

  * Create environment